Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 12

-You can choose between the following courses: Generative AI and Music, Music History and Cultural Politics, Musicology of the Everyday or How Music Works: Inside the Musical Mind.
+You can choose two courses from Generative AI and Music, Music History and Cultural Politics, A Musicology of the Everyday, or How Music Works: Inside the Musical Mind.

 • Restricted-choice electives